apocalyptech/animalwellsave/README.md

 License
 -------

-`pyanimalwell` is licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+`animalwellsave` is licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 A copy can be found at [LICENSE.txt](LICENSE.txt).